A Lady to Love

-Banky on the film's poster.

 A Lady to Love is a 1930 American pre-Code drama film directed by Victor Sjöström and written by Sidney Howard.
 It stars Vilma Bánky, Edward G. Robinson, Robert Ames, Richard Carle, and Lloyd Ingraham.
 The film was released on February 28, 1930, by Metro-Goldwyn-Mayer.
 Bánky and Robinson appeared in the German-language version also produced and directed by Sjöström.
 Otherwise with a different cast, it was released a year later in the United States as Die Sehnsucht Jeder Frau.